OpenSidewalks/OpenSidewalks-Schema/README.md

 maximum incline over the path.
 If derived from DEM data, it is more likely to be an underestimation.
 Positive values indicate an uphill climb while negative are downhill.
 For example, a 45 degree downhill value for incline would be -1.0.
-For steps, you can use "up" or "down" to indicate the direction of the climb.
+For steps, you can use "up" or "down" to indicate the direction of the climb relative to the direction of the edge.

 ###### *Value type*: numeric or enum

 ###### *Enumerated values*:

--   up: used when the direction of the steps points upward.
+-   up: when a way rises upward in the direction of the edge.

--   down: Used when the direction of the steps points downward.
+-   down: when a way rises upward against the direction of the edge.

 </details>
 <details>